zmertens/Corners/README.md

 # Corners

-Helper app that provides a login server with REST API and WebAssembly integration.
-Handles transmitting and receiving data representing a maze.
-Can generate mazes too.

-## Overview

-Corners is a Node.js and Express web application that allows users to manage users and provide utility functions for generating mazes for games and stuff.
+Corners is a Node.js and Express web application that allows users to manage users. high-scores, and provide utility functions for generating mazes for games and stuff.

-The data received consists of username and passwords, and program arguments in JSON format.
-The data can be utilized to generate mazes as 2D strings.
-These mazes can be shared with the user(s).
+The user data consists of username and passwords, scores, and program arguments in JSON format.
+The user data can be taken to generate mazes in string formats.

-The JSON responses contain representations of 2D mazes that may be base64 encoded strings, and relevant information such as the number of rows, columns, algorithm utilized, and so forth.
+The program arguments are representations of mazes that contain relevant information such as the number of rows, columns, seed, and generating-algorithm.

-Additionally, the application integrates a WebAssembly (WASM) module compiled from Emscripten to allow for more utility.

 ## Features

 - RESTful API for communication
+  - Provides action verbs for creating and retrieving users
 - Integration with MongoDB for data storage
+  - Persistent storage for user data
 - Integration with a WebAssembly module for efficient and portable utilities
+  - Provides maze-generating library
 - JWT token-based authentication
+  - Provides secure way to transfer login requests with session info
   - Password reset functionality via secure tokens

 ## Setup Instructions